BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 Note on Nginx config changes:

-- Nginx on the EC2 host is now managed outside of user_data to avoid drift and size limits.
-The deploy orchestrator (or the helper script below) is responsible for syncing `/etc/nginx/conf.d/bb-portfolio.conf`.
+- Nginx on the EC2 host is managed outside of user_data to avoid drift and size limits.
+The deploy orchestrator is responsible for syncing `/etc/nginx/conf.d/bb-portfolio.conf` automatically as part of every run.
-- To propagate reverse-proxy updates from this repo (e.g., admin assets under `/admin/_next`):
+- To propagate reverse-proxy updates from this repo (e.g., admin assets under `/admin/_next`), re-run the orchestrator.
+No manual Nginx sync is required.
-  1. Quick sync (recommended):
-     - Use the helper script to push the vhost config template in this repo to the server and reload Nginx.
-     - This is safe and idempotent; it backs up the old file.

-     ```bash
-     # from repo root
-     ./deploy/scripts/sync-nginx-config.sh --host ec2-user@44.246.43.116 --key ~/.ssh/bb-portfolio-site-key.pem
-     ```

-  2. Rebuild via Terraform (slower):
-     - Not required for Nginx anymore. user_data is intentionally minimal and does not write the site config.

 ### 3. Future Infrastructure Changes (Optional)